raspberrypilearning/python-web-server-with-flask/worksheet.md

     }
     ```

-    *Note here we've used colour names - usually colours are defined by hex codes like `#ff0000` (red) but this is a simple example*
+    *Note here we've used colour names: usually colours are defined by hex codes like `#ff0000` (red) but this is a simple example*

 1. Save the file.